Open Access Competition

 Standard allocation arranged for a specific period with a pre-agreed quota

-A rental mode offering the opportunity, for example, to use a pre-agreed number of compute nodes arranged for a certain period allowing instant access to computational resources as compared to the standard allocation.
+A rental model offers the opportunity, for example, to use a pre-agreed number of compute nodes arranged for a certain period allowing instant access to computational resources as compared to the standard allocation.

 other options for obtaining computational resources

-The IT4Innovations National Supercomputing Center also helps interested Czech entities in obtaining computing time in European supercomputing centres associated in the PRACE RI initiative.
+The IT4Innovations National Supercomputing Center also helps interested Czech entities in obtaining computing time in European supercomputing centres associated with the PRACE RI initiative.

-Grant competition announced regularly twice a year, suitable for smaller projects; computing time is assigned in Tier-1 systems.
+The grant competition is announced regularly twice a year, suitable for smaller projects; computing time is assigned in Tier-1 systems.

 It is no longer possible for users from the Czech Republic to apply for computing time in the PRACE Preparatory Access and PRACE Regular Access competitions.
 We recommend using the computing resources available within the EuroHPC Access.